 Dethatching a lawn is not a necessity.
 But when done properly, lawn dethatching can really increase the quality and health of your lawn.

 Many people have issues with their lawn, and are not even sure of what thatch is and how it affects the health of a lawn.
 Thatch is an organic layer of debris usually made of dead and alive plant material.
 This usually forms where stems meet the roots at the soil.
-This can build up and turn into a thatch layer which in small amounts is good for your lawn, but when over 1 inch, it can cause major issues.
+This can build up and turn into a thatch layer.
+In small amounts this is good for your lawn, but when over 1 inch, it can cause major issues.
 It is definitely something to worry about and take care of regularly.

 Why Should I Dethatch My Lawn?

-Thin layers of thatch allows water, nutrients and air to penetrate into the soil and reach the roots of your lawn, but too much thatch can do quite the opposite.
+Thin layers of thatch allow water, nutrients and air to penetrate into the soil and reach the roots of your lawn.
+But too much thatch can do quite the opposite.

 With thatch thicker than 1 inch, your turf will become a haven for insects and other pests.
 Lawn diseases also thrive in thick thatch.

 If you want a healthy and beautiful lawn, you will want to dethatch anytime your thatch is thicker than .75 inch.
-You can check this by taking a small garden trowel or a spade and digging up a section of your lawn to check the turf (you can replace it when you’re done).
+You can check this by taking a small garden trowel or a spade and digging up a section of your lawn.
+Check the turf cross-section (you can replace it when you’re done).